R505: the Flying Cloud

 "Jump from?" asked Iverson.
 "Are they mad?"

-"They tie vines to their feet first, to draw them up short.
-I've heard blokes skite about it and they say it's a bit of all right."
+"They tie vines to their feet first, to draw them up short" Fleming explained.
+"I've heard blokes skite about it and they say it's the bee's knees."

 "I take it that's where the airship was moored," said Everett.

-"Yes, sir," said the young Australian.
-"And that was the strangest bit.
-She looked to be about the size of our own ship, maybe two and a half million cubic feet, and her lines were something like this."
+"Yes, sir," said Fleming.
+"She appeared to be roughly the size of our own ship, maybe two and a half million cubic feet enclosed volume, but the strangest part of the business was her lines.
+They looked something like this."

 "That resembles a Junior Vickers class," observed Everett.

-"That's what I reckoned, sir.
-But surely none of them could be here in the Pacific.
+"That's what I reckoned," said Fleming.
+"But surely none of them could be here in the Pacific.
 And she had German markings."

 "German?"

-"Reserve fleet.
-An auxiliary merchantman."
+"Reserve fleet: an auxiliary merchantman."

 "Could this be the vessel that attacked us?" asked Jenkins.